-With the reading of this membership agreement, I accept the offer made to become a member of Amos Miller’s Organic Farm (“Association”) and I have read and agree with the following Declaration of Purpose from Article 1 of Amos Miller’s Organic Farm Articles of Association.
+With the reading of this membership agreement, I accept the offer made to become a member of Miller’s Organic Farm (“Association”) and I have read and agree with the following Declaration of Purpose from Article 1 of Miller’s Organic Farm Articles of Association.

 1. This Association of members hereby declares that our main objective is to maintain and improve the civil rights, constitutional guarantees, and political freedom of every member and citizen of the United States of America.
 We believe that the Constitution of the United States is one of the best documents ever devised by man, and the signers of the Declaration of Independence did so out of love for their country.

 2. We believe that the First Amendment of the Constitution of the United States of America guarantees our members the rights of free speech, petition, assembly, and the right to gather together for the lawful purpose of advising and helping one another in asserting our rights under the Federal and State Constitutions and Statutes.